IEBH/revman/README.md

 * Various fields automatically translated into arrays
 * The `participants` field will automatically be calculated for each comparison each `dichOutcome` and each `dichSubgroup`
 * The `p` field is calculated and rounded using the `pRounding` precision. `pText` is also calculated (e.g. `P < 0.001` etc.)
+* The `effectMeasureText` value is set to the long-hand version of the shorter `effectMeasure` value (e.g. `effectMeasure=RR` sets `effectMeasureText=Rick Ratio`)
+* The `outcome` collection is calculated for each comparison providing easier access to the outcomes and studies without having to look at specific types of study key
+* The `outcomeType` key is set for each outcome to label what type of outcome it is

 ```javascript